Myths about Xanthelasma Removal

 This is because Xanthelasmas is a condition that has long been neglected by the medical sector.
 After all it is not a dangerous condition and keeping Xanthelasmas will not affect your health as such.
 It is prevalently a cosmetic condition.
 For almost any cosmetic condition those who have the most knowledge on the topic are cosmetic surgeons.
 As we all know, cosmetic doctors are not selling their services cheap.
 The demand for their services is almost always and almost in any country very high therefore they quote high prices for relatively easy procedures.

-As an example, when this type of treatment was available for free in the UK the main procedure advised to the patient was TCA treatment.
+As an example, when this type of treatment was available for free in the UK the main procedure advised to the client was TCA treatment.
 This was sensible advice since, if properly carried out, peeling treatment for Xanthelasma removal is the one that guarantees lowest likelihood of scarring at the lowest possible cost.
 Therefore in the UK many thousands of individuals had their Xanthelasmas removed for free using peels in NHS clinics.
 However once the problem was passed on the to private sectors the rules of the game changed as the purpose of the private sector is to make the most amount of profits making the least efforts.
-As a result many patient have been now quoted between £2000 and £3000 in the UK for Xanthelasma removal.
+As a result many client have been now quoted between £2000 and £3000 in the UK for Xanthelasma removal.

 Myth number 5.
 No point on removing Xanthlasmas because they will be back